nike

 Workflow diagram on Figma

-DEFINE & CONTENT DESIGN
+IDEATION & CONTENT DESIGN

-What should be included then?
+What (more) should be included in the playbook?

 Card Sorting / Information Architecture